valentjn/ltex/pages/docs/supported-languages.md

 By default, LTeX uses American English (`en-US`) when checking documents.
 If your documents are written in a different language, change [`ltex.language`](settings.html#ltexlanguage).
 In addition, there are ways to change the checking language in the middle of documents.
 For details, see the questions [“How can I check multiple languages at once?”](faq.html#how-can-i-check-multiple-languages-at-once) and [“Why does LTeX check in a different language than expected?”](faq.html#why-does-ltex-check-in-a-different-language-than-expected) in the FAQ.

-Use a specific variant like `en-US` or `"de-DE` instead of the generic language code like `en` or `de` to obtain spelling corrections (in addition to grammar corrections).
+Use a specific variant like `en-US` or `de-DE` instead of the generic language code like `en` or `de` to obtain spelling corrections (in addition to grammar corrections).

 The natural languages supported by LTeX are identical to those supported by [LanguageTool](https://languagetool.org/), which is LTeX's backend.
 Therefore, the supported languages (and how well they are supported) might change if a new LTeX version comes with an updated version of LanguageTool.
 The following languages are currently supported: